Boundary H\"{o}lder Regularity for Elliptic Equations: Geometric conditions

 In this paper, we also consider the fractional Laplace equations.
 Since they are nonlocal equations, the condition (H2) is not appropriate here.
 Instead, we give the following geometric condition. \begin{condition}[\textbf{H3}] Let $\Omega\subset R^{n}$ be a bounded domain and $x_0\in \partial \Omega$.
 We say that $\Omega$ satisfies the (H3) condition at $x_0$ if there exist a constant $0<\nu<1$ and a quasi-geometric sequence $\{r_k\}_{k=0}^{\infty}$ such that

 where $|\cdot|$ denotes the $n$ dimensional Lebesgue measure. \end{condition}

-\begin{remark} It is easy to verify that if a domain satisfies the exterior cone condition, the $(\delta,R)$-Reifenberg flat condition, or the exterior corkscrew condition, it satisfies the (H3) condition.
+\begin{remark} It is also easy to verify that if a domain satisfies the exterior cone condition, the exterior $(\delta,R)$-Reifenberg flat condition, or the exterior corkscrew condition, it satisfies the (H3) condition.
+Hence, there is a large class of domains on which the boundary H\"{o}lder regularity holds for the fractional Laplace equations.
 Here, the measure of the complement of the domain near the boundary point can not be zero, which is a difference from the local equations. \end{remark}

 Finally, for the Laplace equation, there exists an explicit relationship between the solution and the boundary values via the Poisson integral.
 Hence, we have clear quantitative estimate for the decay of the solution around some boundary point.
 This allows us to obtain other boundary continuity under the corresponding geometric conditions.
 We give the following geometric condition for example and prove the boundary continuity of the solution in the last section.